thegoodhackertv/malpip/README.md

 # malpip
-Create a malicious pip package that runs your command when installing it.
+Create a malicious pip package that runs your command during installation.

 ## Prerequisite
 Create an account on https://pypi.org